ErezKaminski/KiteSurfApp/README.md

 # KiteSurfApp
-Scheduled task that emails wind speed data
+Scheduled task that emails wind speed data to user